Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-Sorour obtained MSc and BSc in chemical engineering from Sahand University of Technology, Iran.
+Sorour obtained M.Sc. and B.Sc. in chemical engineering from Sahand University of Technology, Iran.
 Her research interests include stem cells, biomaterials and tissue engineering.
-She is now pursuing a PhD as a part of the LifeTIME CDT program with the main focus on fibrotic glial scar formation and modulation in vitro under the supervision of Dr. Siobhan McMahon, Prof. Dimitrios Zeugolis and Dr. Michelle Kilcoyne.
+She is now pursuing a PhD as a part of the LifETIME CDT program with the main focus on fibrotic glial scar formation and modulation in-vitro under the supervision of Dr. Siobhan McMahon, Prof. Dimitrios Zeugolis and Dr. Michelle Kilcoyne.

 Viswanath Vittaladevaram